 Reno Tahoe is synonymous with world-class skiing, making a trip up the mountain a no-brainer for your winter weekend agenda.
 Explore one of our world-class results, or for the seasoned veteran, strap your skis to your back and explore our backcountry trails.
 To make your trip even more convenient, a number of shuttles are available to and from many ski areas.
 Please check with each individual shuttle company for any restrictions they might have in place.

 Sliding down a hill in the snow doesn’t have to be done on skis or a snowboard.
 Embrace your inner child and check out one of the many local sledding and tubing areas.
 Boreal Mountain’s Playland Tubing offers guests the fun of tubing, with less effort by providing tubes, groomed runs and a magic carpet to take tubers back up the hill.
 You can also sail down Heavenly’s 500-foot long tubing hill that has been named the #1 Tubing Hill in America.
-For those interested in exploring sledding hills on their own, Spooner Summit, Tahoe Meadows and Galena Creek Park are a few popular and easily-accessible areas.
+Interested in exploring sledding hills on their own?
+Spooner Summit, Tahoe Meadows, and Galena Creek Park are a few popular and easily-accessible areas.
 For an exhilarating way to get outdoors in Winter, Reno Tahoe has a network of groomed trails perfect for cross-country skiing.

-If you are in the mood for some fresh air but want to stay on level ground, then Reno Tahoe has you covered.
+If you want some fresh air but want to stay on level ground, then Reno Tahoe has you covered.
 Just t lace up your skates and hit the ice.
 The region offers three outdoor ice skating rinks – in both Reno and Lake Tahoe – which provide fun for kids of all ages.